Old Town Albuquerque

 Old Town is the historic original town site of Albuquerque, New Mexico, for the provincial kingdom of Santa Fe de Nuevo México, established in 1706 by New Mexico governor Francisco Cuervo y Valdés.
 It is listed on the New Mexico State Register of Cultural Properties as the Old Albuquerque Historic District, and is protected by a special historic zoning designation by the city.
+However, prior to its establishment as a city in the Santa Fe de Nuevo México province, many indigenous tribes lived there including Diné, Pueblo, Apache, Tiwa, and others.
 The present-day district contains about ten blocks of historic adobe buildings surrounding Old Town Plaza.
 On the plaza's north side stands San Felipe de Neri Church, a Spanish colonial church constructed in 1793.

 Old Town is a popular tourist destination with a large number of restaurants, shops, and galleries, and is also home to the Albuquerque Museum of Art and History.
 The New Mexico Museum of Natural History and Science and the Explora science center are located a short distance to the northeast.
 Old Town is known for its luminaria displays during the holiday season, particularly on Christmas Eve.